Vendors: appointing an agent

 The fee can be based on a service or series of services, such as holding open for inspections, negotiating the contract and collecting the deposit, or it can be a commission on the price.

 Vendors should ask for a detailed price list from the agent before signing the estate agent’s authority.

 • agree to sell the property to the agent, or to anyone employed by the agent, or to a company associated with the agent without first seeking advice about section 55 of the Estate Agents Act 1980 (Vic).
 These contracts may involve the buyer in a conflict of interest.
-You should remember to raise your price by the amount of commission or to get the agent to forego commission to ensure that the agent is not getting an artificial discount not available to any other buyers;
+You should consider raising your price by the amount of commission or get the agent to forego commission to ensure that the agent is not getting an artificial discount not available to any other buyers;

 • sign a contract of sale that contains terms (including a price) that you are unhappy with.
 Ask the agent to renegotiate the agreement with the buyer.

 Ultimately, selling the property is your decision as the vendor.
 You must determine whether an offer is acceptable.
 An agent must pass on all offers to you.
 If the offer is above the sale price specified in the agent’s appointment and you refuse it, you may be liable to pay the agent’s fee.

 The expenses of conveyancing, the PEXA fee, stamp duty, the mortgage lodgment fee, registration fees, insurance and other charges add around 5.6–6 per cent to the purchase price of a property.

 Before you make an offer to buy a property, you should send your conveyancer or conyancing solicitor the contract of sale to review.
 They will recommend which special conditions to have struck out, what conditions to add, and what to do further diligence on in light of what has ben disclosed in the vendor’s statement.
 You should get the contract reviewed before you make an offer, as once you have signed the contract, you cannot amend it unless the vendor agrees.

 As a buyer, do not sign a contract of sale until: